Blind Welfare Allowance

-The Blind Welfare Allowance is a means-tested payment from the Health Service Executive (HSE) to people who are blind or visually impaired.
-The allowance is paid to eligible people from 18 years of age.
+If you are blind or visually impaired you can apply for the Blind Welfare Allowance.
+This a means-tested payment from the Health Service Executive (HSE) for people aged 18 or over who are blind or visually impaired.

-You may qualify for Blind Welfare Allowance if you:
+You may qualify for Blind Welfare Allowance if any of the following apply to you:

 To qualify for Blind Welfare Allowance, your vision must have "best vision equal to or less than 6/60 in the better eye or if the field of vision is limited, the widest diameter of vision subtending an angle of not greater than 20 degrees".

 - Confirmation that you are registered with the National Council for the Blind (NCBI)